 - 3.1.
 On a daily basis the Treasury Management section within Finance and Information Technology Resources manages the Council's surplus cash funds.
 These cash balances can result from day to day cash flow issues where income has been received before expenditure has taken place, and from the balances held in reserves.
 It is the responsibility of the section to invest these funds.
 The primary consideration when making investments is the security of funds.
 Then consideration is given to ensuring we have access to funds when necessary, and that these funds are working as well as they can for the Council. - 3.2.
-Currently Treasury Management reports are provided to this Committee twice a year.
-Last year our auditors, PricewaterhouseCoopers (PwC), undertook an assessment of our Investment Risk Management Framework.
-That report proposed we report to Committee quarterly on our investments, and the management of investment risk. - 3.3.
-At present the Council undertakes significant scrutiny of investment counterparties in partnership with our Treasury Advisers prior to investment.
+This is the second Treasury Management Investment Activity Report of 2009/10. - 3.3.
+The Council undertakes significant scrutiny of investment counterparties in partnership with our Treasury Advisers prior to investment.
 This includes information on counterparty credit ratings, negative rating watch details and whether they are part of the UK Government Credit Guarantee Scheme.
 Additional market information on counterparties is also provided.
 This includes share prices, market research information, and risk data in the form of Credit Default Swap prices which show how expensive it is to insure against a counterparty defaulting.
 The higher the price, the greater the perceived risk.
-Only when we are satisfied that there are no issues that raise any concerns about the security of the investment, would the deposit go ahead.
+Only when we are satisfied that there are no issues that raise any concerns about the security of the investment would the deposit go ahead.